+

 8. Price choices

-Closing a sale in minimum possible steps is a superpower.
+Closing a sale in the minimum possible steps is a superpower.

 Adding price choices on the homepage reduces at least one click.
 However, if you believe in adding price choices on a separate page, you can go with that as well.